 Invest Your Money

 I know what you’re thinking.
 I don’t understand the stock market, I know nothing about personal finance and retirement planning, I have no idea where to start when it comes to investing.
-I’d rather my money just sit in a bank account to be safe.
+I’d rather my money just sit in a bank account to be safe where I can see it.

 I get it.